Scoring Guide

 ~2-3 weeks of games

-Season BA, L7/L15 BA, hard hit rate, line drive rate, sprint speed.
-These need more data to be reliable signals.
+Season BA, K rate, contact rate, hard hit rate, line drive rate.
+These need some data to be reliable but stabilize relatively quickly.
+Blended with prior-season values until 60 PA.

 Slow Tier